-For this particular list, there are a few things that take priority.
-Top priority?
-Comfort.
+For this particular list, there are a few things that take priority, namely comfort.
 Plenty of us rely on a favorite pair of cheap earbuds that can be rolled up and thrown into a pocket.
-Not only do our picks have to be comfortable, but they also have to be convenient and comfortable when you’re not using them, too.
-You’ll find plenty a few neckbuds on this list for that reason: when you’re done listening to music, you can just keep them around your neck.
+Not only do our picks have to be comfortable, but they also have to be convenient and comfortable when you’re not using them.
+You’ll find a few neckbuds on this list for that reason: when you’re done listening to music, you can just keep them around your neck.

 The second priority for this list is sound quality.
 It would’ve been first, but if the headphones hurt when you wear them, who cares if they sound good?
 So we made sure to find headphones that on top of being comfortable, have a sound that wouldn’t make you want to throw them in the garbage.
 That is admittedly difficult to do, considering that Bluetooth inherently has some limitations, but even still, we feel confident that our picks are the exceptions to that rule.

-The third feature we focused on was one that you all voted on in our Twitter poll.
-If you didn’t get to voice your opinion make sure to follow us on Twitter, so you don’t miss out next time!
-The feature that most people care about after comfort and sound quality is battery life, which makes sense considering that a dead battery means no music.
+The third feature we focused on was one that you all voted on in our Twitter poll—battery life, which makes sense considering that a dead battery means no music.